systemd/systemd/docs/PORTABLE_SERVICES.md

 systemd-nspawn/LXC-type OS containers, for Docker/rkt-like micro service containers, and even certain 'lightweight' VM runtimes.

-The "portable service" concept ultimately will not provide a fully isolated environment to the payload, like containers mostly intend to.
-Instead they are from the beginning more alike regular system services, can be controlled with the same tools, are exposed the same way in all infrastructure and so on.
-Their main difference is that they use a different root directory than the rest of the system.
-Hence, the intention is not to run code in a different, isolated world from the host — like most containers would do it — but to run it in the same world, but with stricter access controls on what the service can see and do.
+"Portable services" do not provide a fully isolated environment to the payload, like containers mostly intend to.
+Instead, they are more like regular system services, can be controlled with the same tools, are exposed the same way in all infrastructure, and so on.
+The main difference is that they use a different root directory than the rest of the system.
+Hence, the intent is not to run code in a different, isolated environment from the host — like most containers would — but to run it in the same environment, but with stricter access controls on what the service can see and do.

-As one point of differentiation: as programs run as "portable services" are pretty much regular system services, they won't run as PID 1 (like Docker would do it), but as normal processes.
+One point of differentiation: since programs running as "portable services" are pretty much regular system services, they won't run as PID 1 (like they would under Docker), but as normal processes.
 A corollary of that is that they aren't supposed to manage anything in their own environment (such as the network) as the execution environment is mostly shared with the rest of the system.

-The primary focus use-case of "portable services" is to extend the host system with encapsulated extensions, but provide almost full integration with the rest of the system, though possibly restricted by effective security knobs.
+The primary focus use-case of "portable services" is to extend the host system with encapsulated extensions, but provide almost full integration with the rest of the system, though possibly restricted by security knobs.
 This focus includes system extensions otherwise sometimes called "super-privileged containers".

 Note that portable services are only available for system services, not for